finalburnneo/FBNeo/src/burner/libretro/README.md

 For those who don't want to fully customize their mapping, there are 2 convenient presets you can apply by changing the "device type" for a player in this menu :
 * **Classic** : it will apply the original neogeo cd "square" mapping in neogeo games, and use L/R as 5th and 6th button for 6 buttons games like Street Fighter II.
 * **Modern** : it will apply the King of fighters mapping from Playstation 1 and above in neogeo fighting games, and it will use R1/R2 as 5th and 6th button for 6 buttons games like Street Fighter II (for the same reason as the neogeo games), this is really convenient for most arcade sticks.

+The following "device type" also exist, but they won't be compatible with every games :
+* **Mouse (ball only)** : it will use mouse/trackball for analog movements, buttons will stay on retropad
+* **Mouse (full)** : same as above, but the buttons will be on the mouse
+* **Pointer** : it will use "pointer" device (can be a mouse/trackball) to determine coordinates on screen, buttons will stay on retropad
+* **Lightgun** : it will use lightgun to determine coordinates on screen, buttons will be on the lightgun too.

 ## Frequently asked questions